LC-Linkous/tinySA_python/README.md

 ## Licensing

-The code in this repository has been released under GPL-2.0, but licensing will be updated to match whatever the tinySA products and code are released under.
-This licensing does not take priority over the official releases.
+The code in this repository has been released under GPL-2.0 for lack of better idea right now.
+This licensing does not take priority over the official releases and the decisions of the tinySA team.